 With the new year ringing in, now is traditionally a time to reflect and organize for the months ahead.
 Many people make resolutions in January, whether it’s something like getting in more steps, learning a language or just being more present in the moment.
-If one of your resolutions is budgeting or simply saving more money, don’t forget to include your insurance policies with them!
+If one of your resolutions is budgeting or simply saving more money, don’t forget to look into your insurance policies.
 Keeping your coverage up to date and in line with your needs, new and old, can help make your year a little less stressful.
 Start your year out right and check out these helpful tips.

 1. Renew Your Policy

-Mark your calendar for the month of your policy renewal in the new year!
+Mark your calendar for the month of your policy renewal in the new year.
 You may also be able to enroll in automatic renewal; talk to your insurance company for more details.
 If you have any old policies you don’t need any more, make sure they don’t automatically renew.

 2. Update Your Insurance

 Has anything changed recently, or have you gained new assets?
-Maybe you have a new driver in your household.
-Maybe you received fine jewelry or an ATV for Christmas.
-Maybe you recently moved to a new home or got married.
-You may need to update your insurance policies after changes such as these.
+Maybe you have a new driver in your household, or you inherited or were gifted fine jewelry or a large asset like a snowmobile for Christmas.
+Maybe you recently moved to a new home, got married or had a baby.
+You may need to update your insurance policies after big life changes like these.
 For example, you will want to make sure your teenage driver or spouse is covered under your auto insurance.
-You also may want to speak to your agent about specialty vehicle policies and riders to your homeowners insurance for items like expensive jewelry, artwork and musical instruments.
-A new home may also need additions or edits to your current policy if you’ve purchased a new home.
+You also may want to speak to your agent about adding riders to your specialty vehicle policies and adding items to your homeowners insurance like expensive jewelry, artwork, and musical instruments.
+You will also need additions and edits to your current policy if you’ve purchased a new home.

-While you’re looking into updating your policies, make sure your current auto coverages are also enough.
+While you’re looking into updating your policies, make sure your current auto insurance covers all your needs.
 Uninsured and underinsured motorist coverage is something to consider when talking to your agent.
 If you get into an accident with someone who has no coverage or not enough, this additional insurance may help with medical expenses and repair costs.

 5. Look for Discounts